xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 The Docker client/daemon setup follows the exact same principle as shown below.
 Docker Daemon runs on the host and Docker client is made available inside the XR LXC for easy operationalization:

 [![xr-docker](https://xrdocs.github.io/xrdocs-images/assets/images/xr_docker.png)](https://xrdocs.github.io/xrdocs-images/assets/images/xr_docker.png)

+### ASR9k architecture

+The ASR9k architecture is slightly different.
+In ASR9k, IOS-XR runs inside its own VM on the 64-bit Linux host), the libvirtd and docker daemons are packages inside XR control plane VM itself.

+This is what it looks like:

 Can we verify this?